deployphp/docs/tasks.md

 ### Filtering

-You can specify on which hosts/stages/roles to run a task.
+You can specify on which hosts/stages/roles you want to run a task.

 ### By stage